CPHDH/Curatescape/README.md

-#About the Mobile Historical Project
+#About Curatescape and the Mobile Historical Initiative

-Mobile Historical is a mobile app platform for iOS & Android, designed to "curate the city" through the use of geo-located historical texts, archival film and images, oral history (and other) audio, and short documentary videos.
-Built on Omeka, everyone's favorite open source archival CMS, Mobile Historical is designed for small- to medium-sized cultural heritage and educational institutions.
-For more information, visit [mobilehistorical.org](http://mobilehistorical.org/ "Mobile Historical").
+Curatescape is the set of tools used in the Mobile Historical initiative, including a set of themes and plugins for the [Omeka CMS](http://omeka.org), as well as native client applications for Android and iOS devices.

+The Mobile Historical initiative represents first steps toward developing best practices toward curating landscapes and collections within the intellectual framework of humanities and social science disciplines.
+The Mobile Historical initiative seeks to explore the development of low-cost, hosted, and open-source technical solutions to mobile curation and publishing.

+For more information, visit [mobilehistorical.org](http://mobilehistorical.org/ "Mobile Historical") or view the [GitHub project wiki](https://github.com/CPHDH/MobileHistorical/wiki).

 #About This Code

-This code is dependant upon the [Omeka CMS](http://omeka.org "Omeka"), and contains a theme and several plugins to run on that platform.
+The Curatescape ecosystem is dependant upon the [Omeka CMS](http://omeka.org "Omeka"), and contains a theme and several plugins to run on that platform.

 ##Theme